Lifeguard: Brazil

 In Brazil, firefighting services, accident assistance, and the rescue of people drowning on beaches, rivers, and lakes are maintained by each state's fire department.
 The rescue of drowning people in private places is the responsibility of the owner of the place.
-Like the military polices, responsible for ostensive policing, the members of the fire departaments are also considered military, including lifeguards.
-The state military police and state fire departaments are auxiliary institutions and reserves of the Brazilian Army.
+Like the military police, responsible for ostensive policing, the members of the fire departments are also considered military, including lifeguards.
+The state military police and state fire departments are auxiliary institutions and reserves of the Brazilian Army.
 Considering the service provided by fire departments insufficient, some Brazilian cities have their own lifeguard services, but most Brazilian lifeguards are members of fire departments.

 Canada

-In Canada, all lifeguards and assistant lifeguards are certified by the Lifesaving Society of Canada or the Canadian Red Cross.
+In Canada, all lifeguards and assistant lifeguards are certified by the Lifesaving Society of Canada.
 The lifeguarding certification offered by the LSS is the National Lifeguard program, which was officially launched in 1964.
 There are four types of lifeguard certification: pool, waterpark, waterfront and surf.

-In November 2009, the Canadian Red Cross Lifeguard program was developed in accordance with International research and quality standards.
-The Red Cross Lifeguard program is accepted in many provinces across the country.
+As of December 31, 2022, the Canadian Red Cross Lifeguard and Learn to Swim programs were retired.
+Canadian Red Cross wanted to focus their efforts on humanitarian relief.